Free Blacks: In the South

-Free Negroes unwelcome
+Legislation against free Black people

 The above numbers reflect a deliberate attempt to expel free Negroes from the deep South.
 "Southerners came to believe that the only successful means of removing the threat of free Negroes was to expel them from the southern states or to change their status from free persons to ... slaves."
 Free Negroes were perceived as "an evil of no ordinary magnitude," undermining the system of slavery.
 Slaves had to be shown that there was no advantage in being free; thus, free Negroes became victims of the slaveholders' fears.
 The legislation became more forceful; the free Negro had to accept his new role or leave the state.
 In Florida, for example, the legislation of 1827 and 1828 prohibited them from joining public gatherings and "giving seditious speeches", and laws of 1825, 1828, and 1833 ended their right to carry firearms.
 They were barred from jury service and from testifying against whites.
 To manumit (free) a slave, a master had to pay a tax of $200 each and had to post a bond guaranteeing that the free Negro would leave the state within 30 days.
 Eventually, some citizens of Leon County, Florida's most populous and wealthiest county (this wealth was due to the higher number of slaves in Leon County than any other county in Florida, who in the 1860 census constituted 73% of its population), petitioned the General Assembly to have all free Negroes removed from the state.

 In Florida, legislation passed in 1847 required all free Negroes to have a white person as a legal guardian; in 1855, an act was passed which prevented free Negroes from entering the state.
 "In 1861, an act was passed requiring all free Negroes in Florida to register with the judge of probate in whose county they resided.
 The Negro, when registering, had to give his name, age, color, sex, and occupation and had to pay one dollar to register ...
 All Negroes over twelve years of age had to have a guardian approved by the probate judge ...
 The guardian could be sued for any crime committed by the Negro; the Negro could not be sued.
 Under the new law, any free Negro or mulatto who did not register with the nearest probate judge was classified as a slave and became the lawful property of any white person who claimed possession."

-Free Blacks were ordered to leave Arkansas as of January 1, 1860, or they would be enslaved.
+Free blacks were ordered to leave Arkansas as of January 1, 1860, or they would be enslaved.
 Most left.